Official Answers by Chaosium

 Yes.
 Adventurers should always be looking for means of bettering their financial situation, through adventuring, plundering, gaining or increasing their holdings, doing (paid) service for their clan/tribal leaders, and improving their professional skills to increase their chances of getting critical or special successes when performing their year-end income rolls as described in Determining Adventurer Income (page 422).

-The rules don’t call it out (or rule it out), but I tend to allow players to augment those year-end rolls where appropriate.
+The rules don’t call it out (or rule it out), but allow players to augment those year-end rolls where and if appropriate.

 Can single people without families pay less than the rate of Cost of Living which is supposed to maintain a household?